cisagov/ScubaGear/PowerShell/ScubaGear/baselines/defender.md

 - DLP for Teams requires an E5 or G5 license.
 See [Microsoft Purview Data Loss Prevention: Data Loss Prevention for Teams \| Microsoft
   Learn](https://learn.microsoft.com/en-us/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#microsoft-purview-data-loss-prevention-data-loss-prevention-dlp-for-teams)
   for more information.
+However, this requirement can also be met through a third-party solution.
+If a third-party solution is used, then a E5 or G5 license is not required for the respective policies.

 - DLP for Endpoint requires an E5 or G5 license.
 See [Get started with Endpoint data loss prevention - Microsoft Purview (compliance) \|
   Microsoft
   Learn](https://learn.microsoft.com/en-us/purview/endpoint-dlp-getting-started?view=o365-worldwide)
   for more information.
+However, this requirement can also be met through a third-party solution.
+If a third-party solution is used, then a E5 or G5 license is not required for the respective policies.

 ### Implementation